dotmailer/engagement-cloud-for-shopware/Readme.md

 MIT License

-Copyright (c) dotDigital Group PLC
+Copyright (c) dotdigital Group PLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal